Broken Foot Treatment Self-Care at Home

 First aid for people with foot injuries is stabilization and elevation of the injured foot.

 - Any splint that keeps the injured foot from moving is effective.
-Often a pillow wrapped around the foot like a stirrup and then taped or tied with a bandage works well.
+Often a pillow wrapped around the foot like a stirrup and then taped or tied with an elastic bandage works well.

 - Elevation of the injured foot reduces swelling and pain.
 Proper elevation requires the foot to be at a level higher than the rest of the body.
 Lie flat with the foot propped up on several pillows.